linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-3-loadbalancer-with-metallb.md

 The core steps are to make sure your cluster networking will support MetalLB, then install MetalLB, then apply your environment specific configuration.
 Talos includes flannel which supports MetalLB, and no other networking changes are required before you just start installing.
 There is no configmap for kube-proxy either, that is already configured in Talos and will work fine.

 - Install the MetalLB manifest (check the documentation for the current version): `kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.14.8/config/manifests/metallb-native.yaml`
-- Configure your IP address pool for MetalLB to dish out: (tbd)
+- Configure your IP address pool for MetalLB to use.
+You can list multiple ranges if you want.
+See documentation for examples: https://metallb.io/configuration/#defining-the-ips-to-assign-to-the-load-balancer-services
+'''
+apiVersion: metallb.io/v1beta1
+kind: IPAddressPool
+metadata:
+  name: first-pool
+  namespace: metallb-system
+spec:
+  addresses:
+  - 10.0.50.64/28
+'''
+  - 'kubectl apply -f metallb-ipaddresspool.yaml'
-- Configure how MetalLB will announce new IPs to your network (Layer 2 ARP in our case): (tbd)
+- Configure how MetalLB will announce new IPs to your network.
+See documentation for details or use this for layer 2 advertisement: https://metallb.io/configuration/#announce-the-service-ips
+'''
+apiVersion: metallb.io/v1beta1
+kind: L2Advertisement
+metadata:
+  name: metallb-advertise
+  namespace: metallb-system
+'''
+  - 'kubectl apply -f metallb-l2advertisement.yaml'

+You should now have MetalLB running and ready to provision IP addresses for your Loadbalancer services.
+If you ran the demo earlier and left the service up, check again to verify that there is now an IP assigned to the service (see above for details on how to test and verify).